beisci/shine-open/PD.md

 	- the design of research processes
 	- the evaluation of research outcomes
 	- how findings are provided to the community
-- Meetings will be audio-taped for accurate minute taking.
+- Meetings will be recorded for accurate minute taking.
 Minutes will only be circulated internally.
 Minutes will not be used outside of the team unless members approve.
 - If a member is uncomfortable with audio-taping, they can opt-out of their content being used in minutes.
 - Members can take breaks anytime and opt out from participating in certain agenda items or topics.